TV news takes heat for relying on former defense officials as Afghanistan pundits

 Perhaps most enraging to critics have been appearances on MSNBC and CNN by John Bolton, a longtime advocate for U.S. military intervention who served in the George W. Bush and Trump administrations, and who opposed Trump’s 2020 peace deal with the Taliban.
 On CNN last week, Bolton told host Anderson Cooper that “the execution of this withdrawal has been bungled.”
 In a tweet, MSNBC host Mehdi Hasan responded that “Bolton should only be on TV if he is being held to account for the lies he told or the deaths he caused.”

-Richard Hanania, president of the Center for the Study of Partisanship and Ideology, said there’s value in hosting former officials who have firsthand experience with the challenges and intricacies of maintaining a presence in a foreign country.
+Richard Hanania, president of the Center for the Study of Partisanship and Ideology, said there is value in hosting former officials who have firsthand experience with the challenges and intricacies of maintaining a presence in a foreign country.
 But he said interviewers need to hold these guests accountable.

 “There’s a perspective you need to a hear, but it needs to be put in the proper context,” he said.
 “These people, in almost every case, have a paper trail.
 If you’re not digging into their record and being a little adversarial, you don’t get much from the perspective.”